Battle of Qala-i-Jangi: Uprising

 With Spann missing in the chaos, Tyson escaped to the northern and more secure part of the fortress, where he was trapped with a television crew from the German ARD network.
-He borrowed their satellite phone, and called his wife Rosann at their home in Tashkent.
-He told her: “Rose, listen.
-There are people dead.
-Some of our friends are dead.”
-Rosann Tyson dropped the phone but then picked it up and grabbed a piece of paper, knowing her husband's life might well rest on her getting the message right.
-David Tyson said: "I’m in Qala-i Jangi."
-Rosann Tyson had never heard the name of the fort.
-She wrote down: "Koala Jan Gi."
-Tyson then called the U.S. embassy in Uzbekistan and spoke to Major Mike Davison, a United States Air Force (USAF) officer, and requested no air support due to the proximity of allied Afghan forces.
-A 15-man rescue force was sent from the Turkish school, a base in Mazar-e-Sharif, housing Green Berets and an eight-man team from Z Squadron Special Boat Service.
-The rescue force was assembled hastily and contained a headquarters element from 3rd Battalion 5th Special Forces Group, a pair of USAF liaison officers, a CIA medic called Glenn and the SBS team.
-The Afghans also brought reinforcements: their personnel and a T-55 tank entered the compound and started firing into the prisoner-controlled area.
-Several other television crews arrived on the scene of the battle, ensuring it got wide media coverage; the successive stages of the fighting were filmed extensively, providing rare footage of special forces units in combat.
-At 14:00, a mixed special ops team, formed with nine U.S. Army Special Forces and eight British Special Boat Service operators, one of them was U.S. Navy SEAL Chief Petty Officer Stephen Bass, arrived and joined the Afghans firing at the prisoners from the northern part of the fort.
-From 16:00 until nightfall, despite Tyson's requests, they directed two U.S. Navy F/A-18 Hornet for nine 500-pound GBU-12 Paveway II laser-guided bombs against the entrenched prisoners, who continued to put up fierce resistance and were dropped on the armory, which was serving as a base of fire for the prisoners.
-He, German journalist Arnim Stauth and others fled just before dusk.
-Navy SEAL Stephen Bass then advanced to the western tower of the fort and spotted what appeared to be the body of Spann.
-The SEAL fired rounds next to the legs of the body to see if it would flinch, indicating life.
-There was no movement from the body.
-For his actions, Bass received the Navy Cross.
+He borrowed their satellite phone, and called his wife Rosann at their home in Tashkent, before then calling the U.S. embassy in Uzbekistan.
+He spoke to Major Mike Davison, a United States Air Force (USAF) officer, telling him not to send any air support due to the proximity of allied Afghan forces.
+A 15-man rescue force was sent from the Turkish school, a base in Mazar-e-Sharif, made up of 9 Green Berets, and eight men from Z Squadron Special Boat Service.
+Northern Alliance reinforcements also arrived, sending fighters and a T-55 tank into the compound, where they started firing into the prisoner-controlled area.
+Several other television crews reached the battle, resulting in much of the fighting being filmed.
+At 14:00, the rescue force arrived, joining the Afghans in firing at the prisoners from the northern part of the fort.
+From 16:00 until nightfall, despite Tyson's requests, the force directed two U.S. Navy F/A-18 Hornets to drop nine 500-pound GBU-12 Paveway II laser-guided bombs on the armory, which was serving as a base of fire for the entrenched prisoners.
+Tyson, German journalist Arnim Stauth and others fled just before dusk.
+Navy SEAL Stephen Bass then advanced to the western tower of the fort, locating the body of Spann, with his actions during the battle earning him the Navy Cross.